Tatsukiz/search-tweets-ruby/README.md

 + Writes to files or standard out.
 When writing files, one file is written for every API response.
 File names are based on query syntax, and are serialized.
 (Writing to a datastore... coming soon?)
 + Can stop making requests after a specified number.
 If your search query and period match millions of Tweets that would require hundreds of requests, you could have the client stop after four requests by adding the ```-x 4``` argument.

-[Premium](https://developer.twitter.com/en/docs/tweets/search/overview/premium) and [enterprise](https://developer.twitter.com/en/docs/tweets/search/overview/enterprise) search APIs are nearly identical but have some important differences.
-See the linked documents for more information.

 ----------------
 Jump to: